leeboardtools/mimon/UIDesignNotes.md

     - Priced Item List
         - Custom Priced Item Lists
-        - Redo to it is more report-like rather than info for the priced items.
+        - Redo so it is more report-like rather than info for the priced items.
 'Positions' style,
             - Have priced item (security)
                 - Summary of the priced item
                     - Quantity, Price, Price Change, Market Value, Day Change, Cost Basis, Gain/Loss...